British capture of Senegal: Aftermath

 Along with expeditions against Canada, the West Indies and Philippines, the capture of Senegal demonstrated the new global reach of the Royal Navy and the increasingly global nature of European conflicts – as a consequence historians have labeled it the first 'world war'.
 Ownership of the West African possessions became a major source of contention between Britain and France during the peace talks that led to the 1763 Treaty of Paris.
 The negotiations centred on a potential return of some of the captured outposts.
 Britain was keen to hold of the Senegalese mainland, but willing to return Gorée.
 Ultimately, Britain kept Saint-Louis and the Senegal mainland as a part of British Senegambia.

 The British intended to build up their presence in West Africa, and intended to use Senegal as a starting point for this.
 To protect their new possession, they raised the Africa Corps, a special unit of troops under the command of Charles O'Hara.
 The French were unhappy about the loss of this valuable colony, and planned to recapture it.
 In 1764, the French launched incursions against the coast of Senegal from Gorée, angering the British cabinet.

+Under O'Hara's leadership, the British bribed the Moorish emirates of Trarza and Brakna into raiding and pillaging the neighbouring kingdoms of Waalo and Futa Toro.
+This enabled them to buy thousands of slaves from the Moors.

 In 1779, during the American Revolutionary War, a French force landed and seized Saint-Louis, and Senegal was ceded to them by Britain as part of the Treaty of Paris that ended the war in 1783.
 French control remained sporadic until its final departure in 1852.